 John M. Maraganore, Ph.D.

-Chief Executive Officer Dr. Maraganore has served as our Chief Executive Officer and as a member of our board of directors since December 2002.
-Director since: 2002 Age: 56 Experience, Expertise and Qualifications Dr. Maraganore also served as our President from December 2002 to December 2007.
+Chief Executive Officer

+Dr. Maraganore has served as our Chief Executive Officer and as a member of our board of directors since December 2002.

+Dr. Maraganore also served as our President from December 2002 to December 2007.
 From April 2000 to December 2002, Dr. Maraganore served as Senior Vice President, Strategic Product Development for Millennium Pharmaceuticals, Inc., a biopharmaceutical company (now a wholly-owned subsidiary of Takeda Pharmaceutical Company Limited).
 He also serves as a director of Agios Pharmaceuticals, Inc. and Chair of the Biotechnology Industry Organization, a non-profit biotechnology trade organization.
-Dr. Maraganore formerly served as a director of bluebird bio, Inc. and Regulus Therapeutics Inc. Key Contributions to the Board Dr. Maraganore has over 30 years of experience in the biotechnology industry, bringing to our board critical scientific, research and development, and general management expertise.
+Dr. Maraganore formerly served as a director of bluebird bio, Inc. and Regulus Therapeutics Inc.

+Dr. Maraganore has over 30 years of experience in the biotechnology industry, bringing to our board critical scientific, research and development, and general management expertise.
 In prior roles, Dr. Maraganore has led the research, development and FDA approval and commercialization of important drug therapies, including Angiomax®, an anticoagulant for patients undergoing coronary angioplasty procedures, of which Dr. Maraganore was an inventor.
 As a founder and leader of new businesses, he has developed high-performing organizations and created stockholder value while focusing on leading-edge scientific research.
 A true visionary, strategist and innovator, Dr. Maraganore's broad experience and personal passion bring an invaluable perspective to our board.